StefanJelner/risland.js/README.md

 ### `render`

+This lifecycle uses the current state to render template output and morph the HTML result into the DOM.
+It is throttled by request animation frame to not run unnecessary rendering cycles even the browser does not show it.

 ### `update`

 This is the lifecycle which runs when the updated content - based on state changes - has been rendered and is present in the DOM.
 It invokes the `update` config callback if present.

 ### `unload`

+This lifecycle has to be actively triggered by the `unload`-method.
+It removes all event listeners from the DOM element which was managed by RIsland and empties it.

 ## <a name="options"></a> Options